IMO Video Meteor Network Homepage

 In March 1999, a video camera network was established by the German Arbeitskreis Meteore (AKM).
 Because of its international character, it has been renamed to IMO Video Meteor Network in 2004.

-A detailed description of the network was given in
+A detailed description of the early network was given in

 S. Molau: "The AKM Video Meteor Network", In: B. Warmbein (ed.), Proc.
 Meteoroids 2001 Conference, pp. 315-318, Kiruna, Sweden, Aug.
 2001.